 Beyond Blue: How Kapital Blends Traditional Japanese Craft with Global Culture

 During his time at 45RPM, Kiro met Eric Kvatek, who became Kapital's photographer and an integral part of the creative process, particularly in the globe-trotting on-location lookbooks that Kapital became known for.
-These locations are dictated by Kiro's garment designs, and the cultural touchpoints he pulls from to highlight different lifestyle aspects in different countries.
-One of these repeated influences comes from American hippie culture, with Kapital's frequent use of smiley face and peace sign symbology.
+These locations are dictated by Kiro’s garment designs, and the cultural touchpoints he pulls from to highlight different lifestyle aspects in different countries.
+One of these repeated influences comes from American hippie culture, with Kapital’s frequent use of smiley face and peace sign symbology.
+This highlighting of their influences also shares the brand’s focus on not just the garments, but the story behind the piece as well and how it reflects the wearer’s own story.

 There are several specific products that Kapital is known for, including the aforementioned line of boro jackets.
 Additionally, Kapital is known for its persimmon-dyed Century Denim fabric, which is reinforced with sashiko and therefore fades in a very unique way, as well as their highly collectible bandanas, which include a variety of discharge-printed art.
+Because of their eye-catching designs and attention to detail and quality, Kapital has become well-loved by celebrities which has helped to increase their global reputation and recognition.

 Shop our full collection of Kapital here.